gw-engineering-glacier/glasswall-python-wrapper/README.md

 </details>

-Note that while the `GlasswallProcessManager` can handle large returns of data from the worker_function, holding this data in memory can quickly fill up the available RAM.
+> Note that while the `GlasswallProcessManager` can handle large returns of data from the worker_function, holding this data in memory can quickly fill up the available RAM.
 When possible, it is advised not to return from the worker_function, and instead to rely on file to file processing.

-If processing files to disk is undesirable or returning the file bytes from the worker function is required, we recommend limiting max_workers to allow for at least 4 GiB of memory available for each process.
+> If processing files to disk is undesirable or returning the file bytes from the worker function is required, we recommend the following steps:
+> - Limit `max_workers` to allow for at least 4 GiB of memory available for each process.
+> - Use the `as_completed` generator.
+> - Ensure file bytes are not retained after being yielded from `as_completed` so that the Python garbage collector will free up memory after the file bytes are no longer referenced.

 <details>
     <summary>Expand Example: Yielding file bytes in file to memory mode and limiting max_workers</summary>